This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What does teff taste like?

-The All-Purpose teff flour is very fine brings an earthy, nutty, and sweet flavour.
+The All-Purpose teff flour is very fine and brings an earthy, nutty, and sweet flavor.
 Both ivory and brown teff flours pair best with chocolate, cocoa powder, fruits, nuts (mocha and hazelnut, in particular), and seeds to create baked goods with a variety of tastes and textures.

 What texture will teff add to my recipes?